 Make the pastry by rubbing the butter into the flour lightly, then mixing in the lavender and sugar and finally mix the egg in to bind the ingredients.
 This can be wrapped and popped into the fridge while the filling is made.

-Beat the condensed milk, eggs lemon juice and zest together well.
+Beat the cream, sugar, eggs, lemon juice and zest together well.